-We have granted to the underwriters a 45-day option to purchase on a pro rata basis up to 3,000,000 additional units at the initial public offering price, less the underwriting discounts and commissions.
+We have granted to the underwriters a 45-day option to purchase on a pro rata basis up to 3,375,000 additional units at the initial public offering price, less the underwriting discounts and commissions.
 The option may be exercised only to cover any over-allotments of units.

-The underwriters propose to offer the units initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per unit.
-The underwriters and the selling group members may allow a discount of \$ per unit on sales to other broker/dealers.
+The underwriters propose to offer the units initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$0.12 per unit.
 After the initial public offering the underwriters may change the public offering price and concession and discount to broker/dealers.

-The following table summarizes the compensation and estimated expenses we will pay. \$0.35 per unit, or \$7,000,000 (or \$8,650,000 if the over-allotment option is exercised in full), of deferred underwriting commissions will be paid upon the completion of our initial business combination.
+The following table summarizes the compensation and estimated expenses we will pay \$0.35 per unit, or \$7,875,000 (or \$9,731,250 if the over-allotment option is exercised in full), of deferred underwriting commissions will be paid upon the completion of our initial business combination.

 Per Unit (1) Total (1)

-Without Without With
+Without With Without With

-Ove r-allotment Ov er-allotment Ov er-allotment Os er-allotment
+Ove r-allotment Ove r-allotment O er-allotment/ Ov er-allotment

 Underwriting Discounts and Commissions

-paid by us \$ 0.55 \$ 0.55 \$ 11,000,000 \$ 12,650,000
+paid by us \$ 0.55 \$ 0.55 \$ 12,375,000 \$ 14,231,250

-(1) Includes \$0.35 per unit, or \$7,000,000 in the aggregate payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
-If the underwriter's overallotment option is exercised, an additional 5.5% of the gross proceeds from the over-allotment (\$0.55 per unit or up to \$1,650,000 in the aggregate) will be deposited in the trust account as deferred underwriting commissions.
+(1) Includes \$0.35 per unit, or \$7,875,000 in the aggregate payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
+If the underwriter's overallotment option is exercised, an additional 5.5% of the gross proceeds from the over-allotment (\$0.55 per unit or up to \$1,856,250 in the aggregate) will be deposited in the trust account as deferred underwriting commissions.
 The deferred commissions will be released to the underwriters only on completion of an initial business combinations.